huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

   5. **max-jobs-per-chunk**: Determines the maximum number of jobs Replicant should create for each source table/collection.

-  6. **split-key**: Replciant uses this configuration to split a table into multiple jobs in order to do parallel extraction.
+  6. **split-key**: Replicant uses this configuration to split a table into multiple jobs in order to do parallel extraction.
 It lets you specify a global `split-key`.
 Replicant will use this column to perform parallel data extraction from each table that has this column (unless this configuration is overridden in `per-table-config` for this table).

   7. **split-method**[20.05.12.3] : Replicant supports two split methods: